akatsukioshiro/boto_s3_bucket_download/README.md

    * gztar: gzip’ed tar-file (if the zlib module is available).
    * bztar: bzip2’ed tar-file (if the bz2 module is available).
    * xztar: xz’ed tar-file (if the lzma module is available).

+#OLD
+1. test_0.py is old.
+2. It is file specific downlaods, where it downlaods only those zip files which are inside said folder, here "data" within chosen bucket.
+3. Kept here for perspective and future uses.